mroonga/mroonga/doc/source/reference/optimizations.rst

 This optimization can work only on :doc:`/tutorial/storage`.

 Groonga uses column store architecture.
-It means that Groonga doesn't need to all columns for fetching a row.
-Groonga can fetch only needed columns.
+It means that Groonga doesn't need to fetch values of all columns for fetching a column value in a row.
+Groonga can fetch only values of needed columns.

 InnoDB and MyISAM use row store architecture.
-They need to fetch all columns in a row when they just need some columns in a row.
+They need to fetch values of all columns for fetching a column value in a row.

 If you specify only columns you needed in ``SELECT``, Mroonga just fetches only values of these columns.
 Mroonga doesn't fetch values of